aduong3/ChoreTracker/README.md

 ChoreTracker started as a mission to tackle on personal chaos, not just around the house, but in my own habits.
 Between impulsive snack runs and forgotten errands, I needed a way to bring order and discipline.
 So I build this Full-Stack React app to help me organize chores effortlessly and create that discipline.
+The app features a clean, simple design that makes it easy for users to navigate and manage tasks without problem.

 The first verison of this project (see master branch) was built when I had almost zero knowledge of full-stack development.
 After gaining formal experience through various courses on Udemy, I revisited the app and rebuilt it with a stronger foundation and cleaner architecture (see main branch).